Internal rotation of Milky Way dwarf spheroidal satellites with $Gaia$ Early Data Release 3: Results and discussion

 Either way, being an outlier or having unreliable measurements, Carina deserves further individual study that is beyond the scope of this work, and it seems sensible to not include it in our fittings.
 Therefore, we decided to exclude Carina from our MCMC experiments, but to continue showing its values throughout the paper.
 Lastly, it is worth noticing that even multiplying the error bars by two, Carina would still exhibit clockwise rotation, which leads us to confirm such rotation with the present data.

-For the rest of the galaxies, we measure a slope of $ -1.00^{+1.25}_{-1.21}$ between $|V_T|/\sigma_v$ and ellipticity; this hints at a mild anti correlation, but is also consistent with no trend within the uncertainities, so is not a significant detection.
-For the fit, we assumed the uncertainties of the ellipticity to be the median value of the uncertainties of ellipicities from the literature (0.01, \citealt{McConnachie2020a}).
+For the rest of the galaxies, we measure a slope of $ -1.00^{+1.25}_{-1.21}$ between $|V_T|/\sigma_v$ and ellipticity; this hints at a mild anticorrelation, but is also consistent with no trend within the uncertainties, so it is not a significant detection (at $\sim 0.8 \sigma$ level).
+For the fit, we assumed the uncertainties of the ellipticity to be the median value of the uncertainties of ellipticities from the literature (0.01, \citealt{McConnachie2020a}).
 Assuming no errors for the ellipticity yields almost the same slope, $-1.01^{+1.25}_{-1.21}$.
 Repeating the fit using the ellipticities from the literature, we obtained a similar result, $-0.61^{+1.56}_{-1.63}$.

 Here, a negative sign in the slope indicates that galaxies showing larger $|V_T|/\sigma_v$ tend to have lower projected ellipticities.
 The tendency, albeit weak, could be related to the flattening of the galaxies along their axes of rotation.
-Galaxies with larger projected rotation on the sky, i.e. oblate systems with larger values of $|V_T|/\sigma_v$, are expected to have their rotation axes closer to perpendicular to the plane of the sky, thus showing some flattening along the line-of-sight and smaller sky-projected ellipticities.
+Galaxies with larger projected rotation on the sky, i.e. oblate systems with larger values of $|V_T|/\sigma_v$, are expected to have their rotation axes closer to perpendicular to the plane of the sky, thus showing some flattening along the line of sight and smaller sky-projected ellipticities.
 The different ellipticity values observed would be, therefore, caused by the different random orientation of the galaxies around the MW.
 However, given the small number of galaxies in our sample, and the large uncertainties in the slope of the linear fit, we do not make any strong claim about this particular subject.
 Furthermore, systems deformed by their intrinsic rotation are expected to show much larger $|V_T|/\sigma_v$ values than the ones observed here \citep{Binney1978, Wheeler2017}.
 We therefore conclude that the rotation in the plane of the sky is not the main mechanism behind the projected shape of these galaxies.

-We also searched for but did not detect any trend between $|V_T|/\sigma_v$ and the total mass enclosed within the half-light radius, $M(r_h)$.
+We also searched for but did not detect any trend ($\sim 0.06 \sigma$) between $|V_T|/\sigma_v$ and the total mass enclosed within the half-light radius, $M(r_h)$.
 We repeated the experiment considering the total mass estimations from \citet{Lokas2009}, obtaining similar results.
-This was also found by \citet{Wheeler2017}, and indicates that, in general, galaxies with higher rotation velocities have also higher dispersion velocities and larger masses.
+This was also found by \citet{Wheeler2017} and indicates that, in general, galaxies with higher rotation velocities have also higher dispersion velocities and larger masses.

 In light of these results, we conclude that Fornax, Sculptor and Carina show rotation in the plane of the sky.
 We also confirm that random motions are the main contribution to the internal velocities and ellipsoid shape of the galaxies in our \textit{sample 2}.